MicrosoftDocs/sdk-api/sdk-api-src/content/msctf/nf-msctf-itfcategorymgr-getguiddescription.md

 # ITfCategoryMgr::GetGUIDDescription

 ## -description

+Obtains the description of the specified GUID from the Windows registry.

 ## -parameters

 ### -param rguid [in]

 Specifies the GUID to obtain the description for.

 ### -param pbstrDesc [out]